BURNOUT: HOW DO YOU KNOW IF IT IS HAPPENING TO YOU?

 My mom always told me a closed mouth doesn’t get fed.
 In other words, nobody will ever know that you need help if you don’t share it with them.

 Especially if you are anything like I used to be – the “Strong Friend.”
 You know the “Strong Friend” is the one that’s always there to listen, advise, and more – whenever they’re needed.
 But they’re also likely the friend that seems to “have it all together.”
-They rarely or never express what hardships, burnout or anything “off track” is going on in their lives.
+They rarely or never express when hardships, burnout or anything “off track” is going on in their lives.
 If any of the aforementioned information within this article sounds like you or someone you know, don’t attempt to be the “strong friend” and “handle it” by yourself.

 You must advocate for yourself and open up to someone who will be compassionate, yet hold you accountable to the change you wish to see in your life.
 Decide who that person (or people) will be, and ask if they have the bandwidth to help you navigate this new journey.
 But do not expect someone to do your work for you…remember this is an inside job!
 Whether you’re reaching out to a friend, loved one or a professional, nothing will change in your life unless you do!
 So be transparent, but when you reach out, also be prepared to do what it takes to shift your life experiences.